peterjc/thapbi-pict/docs/worked_example.rst

 ``af3654932ad7a06c5f4af3c738706c76_114``  78237         *Phytophthora gonapodyides*                       ...
 ========================================= ============= ================================================= ====

-Most of the unique sequences here have been assigned a single unique *Phytophthora* species, except for ``eaf42569c8b95c8bf4f9bf1b65a96ce4`` (found in 183 reads for this sample) which has matched *Phytophthora cambivora* (NCBI taxid 53983) and close relative *Phytophthora x cambivora* (NCBI taxid
+This says most of the unique sequences here have been assigned a single unique *Phytophthora* species, except for ``eaf42569c8b95c8bf4f9bf1b65a96ce4`` (found in 183 reads for this sample) which has matched *Phytophthora cambivora* (NCBI taxid 53983) and close relative *Phytophthora x cambivora* (NCBI taxid